EleutherAI claims new NLP model approaches GPT-3-level performance

 Training GPT-J

 EleutherAI says GPT-J contains roughly 6 billion parameters, the parts of the machine learning model learned from historical training data.
-It was trained over the course of five weeks on 400 billion tokens from a dataset created by EleutherAI called The Pile, a 835GB collection of 22 smaller datasets — including academic sources (e.g., Arxiv, PubMed), communities (StackExchange, Wikipedia), code repositories (Github), and more.
-Tokens are a way of separating pieces of text into smaller units in natural language, and they can be words, characters, or parts of words.
+It was trained over the course of five weeks on 400 billion tokens from a dataset created by EleutherAI called The Pile, an 835GB collection of 22 smaller datasets — including academic sources (e.g., Arxiv, PubMed), communities (StackExchange, Wikipedia), code repositories (Github), and more.
+(Tokens are a way of separating pieces of text into smaller units in natural language, and they can be words, characters, or parts of words.)

 For compute, EleutherAI was able to leverage the TPU Research Cloud, a Google Cloud initiative that supports projects with the expectation that the results of the research will be shared via code and models.
 GPT-J’s code and the trained model are open-sourced under the MIT license and can be used for free via HuggingFace’s Transformers platform or EleutherAI’s website.

-GPT-J is more capable than the two models EleutherAI previously released, GPT-Neo 1.3B and GPT-Neo 2.7B.
+GPT-J is more capable than the two previously released EleutherAI models: GPT-Neo 1.3B and GPT-Neo 2.7B.
 For example, it can perform addition and subtraction and prove simple mathematical theorems, like “Any cyclic group is abelian.”
 It can also answer quantitative reasoning questions from a popular test dataset (BoolQ) and generate pseudocode.

 “[OpenAI’s] GPT-2 was about 1.5 billion parameters and doesn’t have the best performance since it’s a bit old.
 GPT-Neo was about 2.7 billion parameters but somewhat underperforms equal-sized GPT-3 models.
 GPT-J, the new one, is now 6B — sized similar to the Curie model of OpenAI, we believe,” Leahy said.